-Figure 65: Did lessons help you to develop your sexual orientation or gender identity?
-Opinions of the LGBT respondents
+Figure 45: Did lessons help you to develop your sexual orientation or gender identity?

 A very large majority of the LGBT respondents indicated that the curriculum they got did not help them to develop their sexual orientation or gender identity.